 - RICE: Jasmine or basmati is my rice of choice for this recipe.
 Long-grain rice would also work.

 - CHICKEN BROTH: Homemade chicken broth is the best, of course.
-But if you use a lot of cilantro and butter, you won’t much notice what kind of broth you used.
+But if you use a lot of cilantro and butter, you won’t notice what kind of broth you use.
 I usually use bouillon and reconstitute it with hot water.

 - GOLDEN HOMINY: What is hominy?
 Not the same as grits.
 “Hominy is made from whole corn kernels that have been soaked in a lye or lime solution to soften the tough outer hulls.
 The kernels are then washed to remove the excess solution, the hull, and often the germ.”

-When you go to the store, you may notice white hominy in addition to yellow hominy.
+- When you go to the store, you may notice white and yellow hominy.
 The color of the hominy depends on the color of the corn used.
-Some people think the yellow is slightly sweeter.
+Some people think yellow is slightly sweeter.
 I always use yellow hominy because of the color.
 White would be boring in white rice.

 - BUTTER: Be as generous as your conscience will allow.
 There are no substitutes in my book.